-I’ve been practicing meditation for nearly 5 years, and I come to this realization each and every time I sit: Meditation meets us where we’re at in life, opening and strengthening our hearts and minds where they most need to be.
+I’ve been practicing meditation for 6 years, and I come to this realization each and every time I sit: Meditation meets us where we’re at in life, opening and strengthening our hearts and minds where they most need to be.

-Meditation can’t be understood from an intellectual standpoint only; it’s practicing that we develop the calm and wisdom needed to move through life with grace and ease, to bring greater peace into the world.
+Meditation can’t be understood from an intellectual standpoint only; it’s through our practice that we develop the calm and wisdom needed to move through life with grace and ease, to bring greater peace into the world.

 None of us is born enlightened—we all have a context that shapes who we are and become.
 Childhood poverty and rape deposited stones in my heart, hardening me in ways I couldn’t see or feel until I began meditating at the age of 39.
 Through my practice sessions, I regularly confront and dislodge these stones.
 Each extraction leads me to a fresh sense of freedom.